Continued from Part 1!

 Like the Battle Ram, the first release Wind Raiders were produced in the US.
 The back of the packaging shows cross sell art from only 1982 figures.
 This holds true for both the single release Wind Raider and the He-Man/Wind Raider gift set.

 Starting in 1983, Wind Raiders were manufactured in Mexico as well as the US.
-The Mexico versions are stamped “Mexico” on the wing tips.
+The Mexico versions are stamped “Mexico” on the wing tips and the underside of the vehicle.
 1983 boxes also feature the Rudy Obrero art on the bottom of the box, and include 1983 figures in the cross sell artwork on the back.

 Return to Table of Contents.